 In Christianity, the Periwinkle flower is often associated with chastity and purity.
 It also appears in Christian art depicting the Virgin Mary.

-Cultural Symbolism and Meaning of Periwinkle Flowers
+Cultural Symbolism of Periwinkle Flowers

 In France, the Periwinkle flower has an interesting nickname: Violette des sorciers.
 In English, this translates to the Sorcerer’s Violet.